smbowler/catstagram/javascript/README.md

     a) Inside the brain.js file, above your likePhoto function, add a variable called "counter1" and give it a value of zero
     b) Modify your likePhoto function so that it increases the counter by one each time the function is called
-    c) Instead of printing "like" to the console, now print the counter variable.
+    c) Instead of printing "like" to the console, now print the counter variable to your console.
-    c) Save your work in Gitpod
+    c) Save your work in Gitpod and run your preview.
+You should see your counter value increasing in your console.
-    d) Return to Chrome and open the console to see if the variable counter is increasing.

 #### TODO #23: Connect the Javascript to the HTML, using JQUERY.

-Ok, we've done a few things now to give Catstagram some functionality:
+Ok, we've done a few things now to give Catstagram some functionality.
+To sum up what we've done:
    * We've written a function called likePhoto that we call when we click the first Like button on the first photo.
    * We've added a variable called "counter1" to keep track of the likes
-   * We've confirmed that our function and counter are working because we are printing to the console
+   * We've confirmed that our function and counter are working because we are printing to the console and to our website.

 Now that we know this, we are going to connect our javascript code with our HTML code, so that when you click the like button, you will actually see the number of likes below each photo.
 In order to do this,